ppradyoth/Personal-Linktree/README.md

 * Structured design of the linktree with clickable links that can redirect to selected websites or corresponding pages contributes in the ease of access and contact.
 * It is easy to setup the Linktree and is effective.
 * The statistics of how many people are viewing the links are easily available.
-* Earning through affliate marketing would bebe much more effective with the utilization of linktree.
+* Earning through affliate marketing would be much more effective with the utilization of linktree.

 ## Preview